penguinaugustus/penguinaugustus.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Top-Quark Effective Field Theory"
+title: "Top Quark Effective Field Theory"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'This is the term paper of a graduate level particle physics with Prof.Jiayin Gu.
-This essay is mainly based on Cen Zhang and Scott Willenbrock’s work in 2010.
-It employs effective field theory to dimension six to describe process in top-quark physics such as top-quark decay and top-quark production.
-Effective field theory is believed to be simpler and better at describing BSM phenomena compaired with traditional vertex function approach.'
+excerpt: 'This term paper was completed as part of graduate-level particle physics coursework under the supervision of Prof. Jiayin Gu.
+The essay primarily builds upon the work of Cen Zhang and Scott Willenbrock from 2010.
+It utilizes effective field theory up to dimension six to describe processes in top-quark physics, such as top-quark decay and top-quark production.
+Compared to the traditional vertex function approach, effective field theory is considered to be more straightforward and more apt for describing Beyond the Standard Model (BSM) phenomena.'
 date: 2023-01-05
 venue: 'Term paper of particle physics'
 paperurl: '/files/Top-quark effective field theory.pdf'